 What You Will Learn and Do

-Graduates of the department have gone on to find work at settings such as: the Centers for Disease Control and Prevention, pharmaceutical and insurance companies (Humana, Amgen), nonprofit organizations (such as The Task Force for Global Health and American Cancer Society), and colleges and universities.
+Graduates of the department have gone on to find work at settings such as: the Centers for Disease Control and Prevention, pharmaceutical companies (such as Humana, Amgen), nonprofit organizations (such as The Task Force for Global Health and American Cancer Society), and colleges and universities.

-The application will open in September through Laney Graduate School (not through SOPHAS)
+The application for prospective students seeking to matriculate in Fall 2019 will open in September.
+The application is through Laney Graduate School (not through SOPHAS).

 Admission Requirements and Instructions

 - Baccalaureate degree from a regionally accredited college or university

 - College-level biology and calculus.
 These courses must be complete with a grade posted no later than December 20, 2018 for Fall 2019 consideration.
 Applications that do not meet the calculus and biology requirement will not be considered.
 Applicants are specifically asked in the application to identify where on their transcript we will find the pre-requisites met.

 - Please see the FAQ section for more information on the calculus requirement.

 - GRE scores taken within the last five years.
 Scores in the 60th percentile or higher are recommended.